Mermaid Clothespin Doll Craft

-Wrap the torso part of the clothespin with embroidery floss to give it a more finished look.
-You can also wrap the legs if desired.
+4. Wrap the torso part of the clothespin with embroidery floss to give it a more finished look.
+You can also wrap the legs with floss if desired.

-Cut apart petal from silk flowers.
-Beginning at the bottom, layer individual petals all around the clothespin to resemble scales.
-Glue larger petals at the bottom for fins.
-Glue two small petals in place for bikini top.
+5. Cut apart petals from silk flowers.
+Starting from the bottom of the clothespin, glue individual petals all around to resemble scales.
+Glue larger petals at the bottom to create fins.
+Use two small petals to make a bikini top.

-Make hair by wrapping embroidery floss around three of your fingers.
-Slip off.
-Tie a piece of floss around the loop.
-Cut open at the other end of the loop to create strands of hair.
+6. Create the doll’s hair by wrapping embroidery floss around three of your fingers.
+Slide it off and tie a piece of floss around the looped part.
+Cut open the other end of the loop to create strands of hair.
 Glue the floss hair onto the doll’s head.

 These projects are created by Terri, Betty, Jamie or one of the talented staff members at MakingFriends.com.
 They have been created exclusively for publication on FreeKidsCrafts.com with supplies you'll be able to find around your house.